adrienpayong/causalml/README.md

 But in many applications, it’s useful to have a finer-grained approximation of these effects.
 To estimate the effect at the individual or segment level, CausalML provides the user with the possibility to estimate the [conditional average treatment effect](https://arxiv.org/abs/2104.09935) (CATE).
 By giving each customer a treatment that fits their needs based on these predictions, a lot of optimization and personalization options open up.

+# What is uplift modeling?

+Uplift modeling is a powerfull modeling technique made possible by CausalML.
+Uplift modeling is a set of methods a business can use to predict the positive or negative impact of an action on a particular customer outcome.
+Customer relationship management, promotions, incentives, advertisements, customer service, recommendation systems, and even product design all make use of it to better target their customers and allocate their budgets.

+An optimal treatment strategy is provided after assessing the ITE or CATE of the treatment for a user or set of users, taking into account the potential lift by and cost of the treatment.
+After getting a promotional email, a manager at a telecommunications company can predict how many customers who fit a certain profile will renew their service in the next billing cycle.

+“Uplift modeling enables us to design a refined decision rule for optimally determining whether to treat each individual or not, depending on his or her features.
+Such a treatment rule allows us to only target those who positively respond to the treatment and avoid treating negative responders.”

+### Uplift modeling process

+    - Researchers will submit a random sample of the population to the action being analyzed (treatment dataset).
+    - Another disjointed, random sample is also selected, to which the action is not applied.
+This is the control dataset, which will be used as a baseline to see how well the action worked.
+    - Now that we have two sets of data to work with (treatment and control), we can create a model that predicts the difference between the two sets of data rather than the probability of objects belonging to a specific class.

+    ## CausalML: Python package for causal machine learning

+    Conducting a randomized experiment to draw causal inferences is not something that this package is meant to replace.
+Evaluation of the average treatment effect (ATE) for business decisions sometimes requires randomized experiments.
+Even though uplift modeling can be used with experimental and observational data, this particular implementation is best used with data from a randomized experiment.

+“Applications to observational data where the treatment is not assigned randomly should take extra caution.
+In a non-randomized experiment, there is often a selection bias in the treatment assignment (a.k.a. the confounding effect).
+One main challenge is that omitting potential confounding variables from the model can produce biased estimation for the treatment effect.
+On the other hand, properly randomized experiments do not suffer from such selection bias, that provides a better basis for uplift modeling to estimate the CATE (or individual level lift).”

+### Python packages for causalML

+There are a few packages related to CausalML:

+    - Uplift, grf, and rlearn packages are used to implement the uplift random forest, generalized random forest, and R-learner techniques.
+    - DoWhy Python module uses graphical models inspired by Judea Pearl’s do-calculus and the potential outcomes framework to provide a structured approach to the causal inference problem.
+    - EconML Python module was made so that machine learning techniques could be used with heterogeneous treatment effect estimators from econometrics(such as instrumental variables).
+    - Pylift implements one metalearner for uplift modeling.
+The current version of the CausalML package contributes by acting as a central hub for uplift modeling techniques.

 # Installation

 Installation with `conda` is recommended. `conda` environment files for Python 3.6, 3.7, 3.8 and 3.9 are available in the repository.
 To use models under the `inference.tf` module (e.g. `DragonNet`), additional dependency of `tensorflow` is required.
 For detailed instructions, see below.